 EDUC 606 Theories & Procedures, Counseling Psychology II

 EDUC 685 Developmental Psychopathology

 EDUC 688 Multicultural Counseling in Schools

-EDUC 560 Issues and Practices in Special Education
+EDUC 560 Issues in Instructional Methods in Special Education

-EDUC 701 Practicum (total of 9 to 12 credits over 2 semesters)
+EDUC 701 Practicum in School Counseling (total of 3 to 12 credits over 2 semesters)

-Students earning a CAGS degree pass an additional 15 credits (63 Total Credits).
+Students earning the Education Specialist degree pass an additional 15 credits (63 Total Credits).
 Students work with their faculty advisors to choose courses that meet state and national licensure standards, as well as the professional development goals of each candidate.

 Concentration Coordinator: Rich Lapan (Professor)